byrd-laif/soilMakers/bioPhiliaLivingDesignProofOfConcept/creativeEcoLivingProofOfConcept.md

 ![moringa tree bloom](./vivariumGeorgeTownGallery/vivariumGarden/vivariumMoringaFlowers02Web.JPG)

-***Cross Pollinate; be the *gardener*, an open hand bringing seed to soil, the womb, the beginnings of life, love and endings.
+***Cross Pollinate; being the *gardener*, an open hand, bringing seed to soil, the womb, the beginnings of life, love and endings.
 Each bloom in the doing of this most holy act.***

-Using the symbiotic relationship with *'Mother Earth'* as a path of discovery into the unique characteristics of intentional independent habitats, that not only can influence a spontaneous therapeutic act but also can be used by the designer to open; they are dynamic, adaptable and can be experienced, offering a safe space and the possibility for trying out inventive solutions and transformation.
+Using the symbiotic relationships with *'Mother Earth'* as a path of discovery into the unique characteristics of intentional independent habitats, that not only can influence a spontaneous therapeutic act but also can be used by the designer to open; they are dynamic, adaptable and can be experienced, offering a safe space and the possibility for trying out inventive solutions and transformation.

 #### *Psychobiology, where mind meets matter.
 The interaction between bio-logical systems and behavior.*